Today let's talk about going further with JavaScript and jQuery.

 If you want to get a little fancier, try

-modifying .main-navigation
+modifying .main-navigation by deleting

 or commenting out the background-color